kristinemlarson/gnssrefl/docs/pages/file_structure.md

 -rate high option tells the code to look in a particular folder.
 The samplerate is related to the name of the file itself.

-Unfortunately IGS archives have refused to change the standard storage format of 96 files per day.
-And after six months, they tar the files.
-This code does not currently have the capability to recover those tarred files.
-I am happy to host it - but someone else needs to do it.
-Please look at the existing code and make a new python function with similar inputs/outputs and submit a pull request.
-Keep in mind that you should be able to use the existing code base once you have downloaded and untarred the IGS archived file.
+Recently the IGS and its sister archives have started making a single tar file of the 96 daily files after six months. gnssrefl now allows access to these older data from CDDIS and BKG.

 Please see the rinex2snr documentation page for more examples.